TanStack/query/docs/angular/devtools.md

   - The position of the Angular Query devtools panel
 - `client?: QueryClient`,
   - Use this to use a custom QueryClient.
 Otherwise, the QueryClient provided through provideAngularQuery() will be injected.
+- `errorTypes?: { name: string; initializer: (query: Query) => TError}`
+  - Use this to predefine some errors that can be triggered on your queries.
+Initializer will be called (with the specific query) when that error is toggled on from the UI.
+It must return an Error.
+- `styleNonce?: string`
+  - Use this to pass a nonce to the style tag that is added to the document head.
+This is useful if you are using a Content Security Policy (CSP) nonce to allow inline styles.